Chrysaor to take over Premier Oil, creating UK North Sea's biggest producer | Headlines

 Chrysaor to take over Premier Oil, creating UK North Sea's biggest producer

-Premier Oil shares were up about 7% by 1053 GMT at 16.22 pence, but are still down 84% in the year to date.
-Benchmark Brent crude oil prices have fallen as low as $16 a barrel this year as the coronavirus sapped global oil demand.
+Premier Oil shares were up about 5% at 15.93 pence by 1405 GMT, but are still down more than 84% in the year to date.
+Benchmark Brent crude oil prices have fallen as low as $16 a barrel this year as the coronavirus sapped global demand.
 Premier, which traces its history back to the 1930s, underwent debt restructuring in 2017 after the last oil price collapse.
-It currently has net debt of $1.9 billion, and had a market capitalisation of $182 million before the announcement.
+It currently has net debt of $1.9 billion, and before the announcement had a market capitalisation of $182 million.

 Chrysaor, backed by private equity firms Harbour and EIG, has become a major North Sea producer by buying up British fields from Royal Dutch Shell and ConocoPhillips , spending about $5.7 billion since 2017.
-Kirk said while the group, unlike other private equity-backed producers in the basin, had not yet paid out its owners any "meaningful" amount, the plan was to start paying dividends with the merged group.
+Kirk said while the group had not yet paid out its owners any "meaningful" amount, the plan was to start paying dividends with the merged group.

+"Our investors of course would be happy to have a dividend some day," future CEO Cook told a conference call.
+"But I think they're also more interested in making sure we have a sustainable, vibrant portfolio with a lot of... growth so that any dividend that we decide to pay in the future is going to be sustainable."

 Chrysaor produces just under 200,000 barrels of oil equivalent per day (boe/d).
 Combined with Premier's output of around 70,000 boe/d, it would become be the biggest oil and gas producer in the British North Sea, topping BP and Shell.
-Premier also brings to the table a 25% stake in Mexico's Zama shallow water offshore project, as well as production in east Asia.
+Premier also brings to the table a 25% stake in Mexico's Zama shallow water offshore project, plus production in east Asia.

 It will withdraw from a planned purchase of some BP fields, Premier's Durrant said.
 The new firm will also be able to use tax allowances from past losses Premier has accrued.
 "We estimate (Premier) shareholders gain a low premium merger with upside from materially reduced balance sheet risk and tax synergies," Jefferies analysts said in a note.

 A prospectus on the proposed reverse takeover is expected towards the end of the year, Kirk and Durrant told Reuters.
-Chrysaor has hired banks BMO and Barclays, Premier RBC and Jefferies to work on the deal, while Premier's biggest creditor ARCM has been working with Moelis and other creditors with Lazard.
+Chrysaor has hired banks BMO, Barclays, Premier RBC and Jefferies to work on the deal, while Premier's biggest creditor ARCM has been working with Moelis, and other creditors with Lazard.

-(Additional reporting by Yadarisa Shabong in Bengaluru; Editing by Krishna Chandra Eluri and Jan Harvey)

 ALSO READ